mseijse01/finance-integration/README.md

 ---

-## **Upcoming Improvements**
+## **Recent Improvements**

-- Enhanced service architecture with BaseDataService pattern
+- Enhanced service architecture with BaseDataService pattern and intelligent fallbacks
-- Performance optimizations and better caching strategies
+- Advanced caching strategies with adaptive TTL and background data loading
-- Extended analytics and RESTful API endpoints
+- Comprehensive error handling and graceful service degradation

-> **Note:** This project is actively maintained with ongoing refactoring to improve code quality and architecture patterns.
+> **Note:** This project is actively maintained with continuous improvements to performance and reliability.

 ---